avitorio/outstatic/apps/docs/outstatic/content/docs/introduction.md

 publishedAt: "2024-10-30T03:00:00.000Z"
 ---

-Outstatic is an open source content management system (CMS) for websites using markdown.
+Outstatic is a content management system (CMS) for websites using markdown.

 The concept is simple: write content, click save, and see the changes on your website.